devika-16r/devika-16r/README.md

 I’m a **software developer** and **AI/ML** enthusiast who celebrates every working line of code.

-But more than all that I’m endlessly fascinated by **data**.
-I’ve always wanted to work with it because it’s as interesting as me, right?

- **Outside of these, you’ll probably find me:**
--  Reading a book
--  Listening to music
--  Watching a movie

 Right now, I’m diving deep into fun, challenging, and interesting stuff (and not just academics).

 ------